Separable functors and firm modules: Separable functors

-Case 2: $[e]_{\approx_M} = [\id_M]_{\approx_M}$.
-Then there is an isomorphism $f : M \to P$ with $e = f \id_M = f$.
-But then $es = \id_P$ for $s:= f^{-1}$. \end{proof}
+Case 2: $[m]_{\sim_M} = [\id_M]_{\sim_M}$.
+Then there is an isomorphism $f : P \to M$ with $m = \id_M f = f$.
+But then $rm = \id_P$ for $r:= f^{-1}$. \end{proof}

 \begin{exa} Let $\Grp$ denote the category of groups.
-It is well-known that this category is pointed with the trivial group as a zero object.
+It is well known that this category is pointed with the trivial group as a zero object.
 Let $G$ denote a group.

 (a) In $\Grp$, monomorphisms are exactly injective homomorphisms, and two monomorphisms into $G$ represent the same subobject of $G$ if and only if they have the same image in $G$.
 Therefore, the elements of $\Sub_{\Grp}(G)$ correspond to the set of subgroups of $G$.
 By Cauchy's theorem (see~\cite[Thm.
-11, p.93]{dummit2004}), $G$ is subobject simple precisely when $G$ is a cyclic group of prime order.
+11, p.~93]{dummit2004}), $G$ is subobject simple precisely when $G$ is a cyclic group of prime order.
 By a result by Baer~\cite[Thm.
-3]{baer1946}, $G$ is subobject semisimple if and only if $G$ is an abelian group the orders of whose elements are finite and square-free.
+3]{baer1946}, $G$ is subobject semisimple if and only if $G$ is an abelian group all of whose elements have finite square-free order.
 Note that Baer~\cite{baer1946} does not use our categorical terminology.

-(b) In $\Grp$, epimorphisms are precisely surjective homomorphisms, and a quotient object of $G$ represented by an epi $q : G \to Q$ is just $G / \ker(q)$.
+(b) In $\Grp$, epimorphisms are precisely surjective homomorphisms, and the quotient object of $G$ represented by an epimorphism $q : G \to Q$ corresponds to the quotient group $G / \ker(q)$.
 So quotient objects of $G$ correspond to isomorphism classes of quotient groups of $G$.
-A group $G$ is therefore \emph{quotient simple} in the categorical sense if and only if $G$ has no nontrivial proper normal subgroups.
+A group $G$ is therefore quotient simple in the categorical sense if and only if $G$ has no nontrivial proper normal subgroups.
 Thus, quotient simple groups are exactly the simple groups in the classical sense.
-Furthermore, $G$ is \emph{quotient semisimple} if and only if every normal subgroup of $G$ is complemented.
+Furthermore, $G$ is quotient semisimple if and only if every normal subgroup of $G$ is complemented.
 Indeed, an epimorphism $G \to Q$ splits precisely when its kernel $N$ has a complement $H$ in $G$ with $G = NH$ and $N \cap H = 1$, so that $G \cong N \rtimes H$.
-Thus quotient semisimple groups are exactly the $nC$-groups studied in the group-theoretic literature (see e.g. \cite{christensen1967}).
-To the knowledge of the author of the present article, no complete classification of $nC$-groups is known. \end{exa}
+Thus quotient semisimple groups are exactly the $nC$-groups studied in the group-theoretic literature (see, e.g., \cite{christensen1967}).
+To the author's knowledge, no complete classification of $nC$-groups is known. \end{exa}